madroxdupe42/peacefulscience.org/content/articles/wlc-genetic-challenge.md

 It is important to understand that the existence of a historical Adam and Eve need not imply their sole genetic progenitorship, especially over tens of thousands of years.
 Even if their descendants were for a time reproductively isolated, such isolation could result, not from population reduction, but from social distancing due to a myriad of factors, including geographic isolation, tribalism, language barriers, xenophobia, cognitive capacity differences, racism, just plain revulsion, and so on, as well as any population reduction we might imagine.
 Perhaps these barriers were sometimes breached, but then we do not have any idea whether there were offspring of such unions that had genetic input into the human line.
 Of course, once Adam and Eve's descendants replaced Heidelberg Man, we know that there was interbreeding among the extended human family, but we can only conjecture as to what happened prior to that.

-{{< youtube `XhznTACRjSU` >}}

-Dr. Craig holds that Adam and Eve were ancient, but *[The Genealogical Adam and Eve](http://peacefulscience.org/genealogical-adam-eve/)* explores a recent Adam and Eve.
-See the discussion between Dr. Swamidass and Dr. Craig here about this difference.
-As Richard Buggs puts it, "[Is the most important thing about them the time in which they existed, or something that made them objectively unique?](https://natureecoevocommunity.nature.com/users/24561-richard-buggs/posts/61200-adam-and-eve-our-ghostly-ancestors)"

 In conclusion, Adam and Eve may therefore be plausibly identified as members of *Homo heidelbergensis* and as the founding pair at the root of all human species.
 Challenges to this hypothesis from population genetics fail principally because we cannot rule out on the basis of the genetic divergence exhibited by contemporary humans that our most recent common ancestors, situated more than 500 kya, are the sole genetic progenitors of the entire human race, whether past or present.